scraggo/scraggo.github.io/content/blog/music/thinkertoys-generate-art-and-business-ideas/index.md

 I've been on a quest to be more creative, to understand the creative process more deeply.
 [I wrote about the difference between **concrete ideas**, the building blocks of finished products, and **meta ideas**, the blueprints that generate them](/meta-ideas-generating-creative-content).

-Using meta ideas, I would have no problem generating something new.
-But then, I wouldn't know what to do with it.
-I'd get stuck, put it away for a while, hoping inspiration might hit me another way.
+Using meta ideas, I would have no problem generating new ideas.
+More often than not, though, I wouldn't know what to do with them.
+I'd get stuck, put the idea away for a while, hoping inspiration might hit me another way.
 Clearly, something was missing.
 A book called **[Thinkertoys](https://www.amazon.com/Thinkertoys-Handbook-Creative-Thinking-Techniques-2nd/dp/1580087736)** filled in the gaps and has become absolutely indispensable to me.

 ![Thinkertoys cover](https://m.media-amazon.com/images/I/71xXjHd2I+L._SY522_.jpg)